• Skip to primary navigation

 Note: complete step-by-step printable instructions are located in the recipe card below.

-Follow my notes and expert tips I've learned from my Well With Cannabis Community members to make the best cannabis chocolates possible:
+Here are a few of the most important notes and expert tips I want to share from my Well With Cannabis Community to help you make the best cannabis chocolates possible.

 Follow The Ratio